 The numbers don’t lie: both in the United States and globally, there is a shortage of registered nurses that is expected to grow immensely.
-Some of the factors contributing to this shortage include the retirement of the baby boomer generation, higher demand for preventive care, and access to better medical technology.
-Which means there will be plenty of open jobs for new nurses.
+Some of the factors contributing to this shortage include the retirement of the baby boomer generation, higher demand for preventive care and access to better medical technology.
+This means there will be plenty of open jobs for new nurses.

 The COVID-19 pandemic further proves the need for more nurses.
 As a recent article notes, there are not nearly enough nurses to take care of hospitalized patients because there are simply more patients than caregivers.

-As you can see, the healthcare industry is growing at a rapid pace and the nursing industry isn’t going away anytime soon.
-In fact, while advances in robotics may lead to automating certain nursing tasks, the importance of empathy and advanced motor skills to nursing jobs means that while machines may replace other professions, with nursing, they will likely only provide assistant so that nurses can spend more time focused on advanced patient care.
+The healthcare industry is growing at a rapid pace, and the nursing industry isn’t going away anytime soon.
+In fact, while advances in robotics may lead to automating certain nursing tasks, empathy and advanced motor skills are important to nursing jobs.
+This means that while machines may replace other professions, with nursing, they will likely only provide assistance so nurses can spend more time focused on advanced patient care.

-According to the Bureau of Labor Statistics, nursing is one of the top occupations for job growth through 2029 and it’s expected to grow by 7%, which is much greater than the average for all professions overall.
+According to the Bureau of Labor Statistics, nursing is one of the top occupations for job growth through 2029 and it’s expected to grow by 7%.
 The BLS also reports that 221,900 new RN jobs will be added by the year 2029.
 Based on these estimates, it’s safe to say that the job outlook for registered nurses will be bright in the coming years.

 Per the American Journal of Nursing, flexible scheduling has been shown to benefit patients, nurses, and the organizations for which they work.
 Not only does this promote autonomy among nurses, but it empowers the staff overall.
 The result is that nurses feel like they are more involved in decision-making and committed to teamwork.